avimegiddo/word-search-google-sheet/README.md

 ## Privacy Policy

-Our application does not actively collect any personal data.
+This application does not actively collect any personal data.
 The application verifies ownership of the Word Search Maker Google Sheet Template for certain permissions using the user’s Google account.
 For detailed information, please refer to the complete [Privacy Policy](https://www.avimegiddo.com/2023/06/19/word-search-generator-in-google-sheets/).

 ## Terms of Service